stain/s11.no/content/2023/phd/workflow-run-crate/index.md

 |      | EX3     | Workflow engine         |  ·  |    ◦    |    ◦     |   ◦   |
 |      | EX4     | Human agent             |  ·  |    •    |    •     |   •   |

 _**Table 2**: **Summarised results of our qualitative analysis of runcrate**.
 We compared RO-Crates with the CWLProv ROs from which they were generated.
 The analysis was based on a provenance taxonomy reflecting relevant provenance metadata based on realistic use cases for ROs associated with a real-life bioinformatics workflow \[[de Wit 2022]\]. <br>CWL-specific documents are: `packed.cwl` (the workflow), `primary-job.json` (the inputs file), and `primary-output.json` (the outputs file).
 Since `packed.cwl` is also included in RO-Crate, we only considered how the metadata was represented in `ro-crate-metadata.json`. <br> For completeness we also show the theoretical capability of the Provenance Run Crate profile (WRROC column) assuming all its MUST/SHOULD requirements are complete.
-The categories in the first three columns are explained in \[[de Wit 2022]\]. <br>**Legend:** • fully represented  ◦ partially represented  · missing or unstructured representation  … optional (e.g. schema.org attribute)[^3]_
+The categories in the first three columns are explained in \[[de Wit 2022]\]. <br>**Legend:** • fully represented  ◦ partially represented  · missing or unstructured representation  … optional[^3] (e.g. schema.org attribute)_

 </div>